ShangShungFoundation/tib_learn_app/README.md

 ## Project Coordinator:

 ## Description
-An online tool to learn tibetan (mostly classical).
+An online tool to learn Tibetan (mostly classical).

 Divided into two main parts:

-1. writing system and pronunciation (standard tibetan, common to classical and modern languages)
+1. writing system and pronunciation (standard Tibetan, common to classical and modern languages)
 2. presentation of the grammar of classical Tibetan - grammatical syllables and their function - illustrated and clarified by examples.
 Can have possible further ramifications:
 	- a platform for translators and translations from classical Tibetan
 	- a dictionary of quotations of classical Tibetan

 ## Purpose
-* Provide a tool for self learning of Tibetan pronunciation and classical tibetan grammar.
+* Provide a tool for self-learning of Tibetan pronunciation and classical Tibetan grammar.
 * Provide additional materials for students of SSF Classical Tibetan courses.
 * Work as a reference point for people learning to translate and working with translation